givonz/TechWritingSamples/ReadMe.txt

 The manual was produced in time to take with to a trade show.
 This was the first time, they had a sale at a trade.
 That sale is credited to the manual.
 In addition, the customers were very happy with the product.
-Contact information available upon request
+Contact information available upon request.

+For a copy of the Walk-Through Guide / User Manual for Noble House please email me at givonzirkdin@gmail.com